dan-reznik/Ramanujan-Sato/README.md

 <img src="pics/ramanujan-sato.png" width="50%" style="display: block; margin: auto;" />

-To correctly calculate this series we will need floating point precision far superior to R’s defaults.
+To correctly calculate this series we will need floating point precision far superior to R’s 32-bit floats.
 We will be using the `Rmpfr` package.

 -----